 - Tax advisors who use the extranet to safely exchange information with clients

 A well-designed extranet has many advantages.
-For example, as an organisation you can communicate and collaborate more efficiently, effectively and securely with customers, suppliers and other partners.
+For example, as an organisation, you can communicate and collaborate more efficiently, effectively and securely with customers, suppliers and other partners.
 The number of errors can be reduced, for example, customers can view their own order history.
-An extranet can improve the customer service process because customers can look up information themselves and are thus able to solve their own problem.
+An extranet can improve the customer service process because customers can look up information themselves and are thus able to solve their own problems.
 And customer loyalty can be boosted as customers find it more enjoyable to work with you.

 The difference between an extranet and an intranet

 In order to illustrate the difference between an extranet and an intranet, we must first explain what exactly is meant by an intranet.
 It is an internal network that gives employees or students access to certain information, files, tools and services, making it a gateway to collaboration, communication and information sharing.
 For example, intranets enable employees to find the right information quickly, to communicate efficiently and effectively with others in the organisation, to use social features and to consult analytics.

 There are some important differences between an intranet and an extranet.
 The most important difference: where an intranet is for internal use, an extranet is also accessible to certain people from outside the organisation.
 In addition, the functional scope of an intranet is very broad, from an address book to document management and from a calendar to social elements.
 While an extranet usually has just one or a few features, such as a portal to consult order history or an environment where companies can share certain documents with their tax advisor.